 We recently went away with a family who had an older child, not quite teens but it made me think about what can do over the coming years to stop the dependency on devices.
 At 6, Noah is very much a tablet or Xbox child, but thankfully he is just as happy to go out for a bike ride or swimming.
 As much as teens love spending time online, it’s wise to remember that too much of a good thing isn’t always good.
-Social media has made it easier to find lost friends and relatives, but the constant sharing of personal information and the ability to get it on demand have led to other problems like cyberbullying, anxiety and depression.
+Social media has made it easier to find lost friends and relatives, but the constant sharing of personal information and the ability to get it on demand has led to other problems like cyberbullying, anxiety and depression.
 Fortunately, there are ways to prevent your kids from getting too dependent on this phenomenon.
 Here are some alternate activities you can get your teens involved in.

 While the benefits of physical exercise are well known, not everyone is aware of the additional benefits offered by sports.
 This is especially beneficial to teens, who are well on their way to adulthood.

 Playing sports requires teamwork, dedication, accountability, and leadership.
 Each of these are of utmost importance in the workplace.
 If your teen’s free time is spent entirely on social media networks, they are more likely to encounter non-stop complaining, isolationism and entitlement mentalities that may eventually rub off on them.
 Sports also place an emphasis on achieving goals, which can help them realize what they are truly capable of accomplishing.

 Researchers have long touted the cognitive, behavioral and emotional benefits of music instruction in young children.
 However, recent studies suggest that the adolescent brain remains receptive to the type of training involved in learning to play an instrument.